At the Sign of Three Pigeons: The Story of North Bergen's Forgotten Tavern

 The People's Tavern

-One of the clearest themes to emerge from nineteenth-century newspapers is the tavern's role in local government.
-Election after election directed residents to the Three Pigeons.
-Political organizations announced meetings there.
-Candidates addressed supporters beneath its roof.
-Party committees assembled there to organize campaigns that would shape the future of Hudson County.
+One of the clearest themes to emerge from nineteenth-century newspapers is the tavern's role in public life.
+Election notices repeatedly directed voters to the Three Pigeons.
+Political organizations scheduled meetings beneath its roof.
+Candidates addressed supporters there, and party committees assembled to organize campaigns that would shape the future of Hudson County.

 The Three Pigeons fulfilled that role for generations.
-When local residents cast ballots within its walls, they participated in one of the oldest traditions of American democracy.
-The same building that had watched Continental soldiers march toward Paulus Hook now witnessed citizens peacefully determining the future of their community through the ballot box.
-The transition speaks volumes about the nation's evolution.
+The same building that had watched Continental soldiers march toward Paulus Hook later witnessed citizens peacefully casting ballots and shaping the future of their community.
+Few buildings better illustrate the nation's transition from revolution to representative government.

-The Three Pigeons also witnessed some of New Durham's happiest occasions.
-Among the most beloved traditions were the annual Washington's Birthday celebrations hosted by the organization remembered as the Old Tops.
-Later recollections describe evenings filled with music, dancing, and remarkable ceremony.
-At the center of the ballroom hung a large gilded spinning top suspended from the ceiling.
-As guests danced beneath it, the top slowly revolved throughout the evening until, sometime during the early morning hours, it gradually lost momentum and came to rest.
+Among the tavern's most beloved traditions were the annual Washington's Birthday celebrations hosted by the organization remembered as the Old Tops.
+Contemporary recollections describe evenings of music, dancing, feasting, and fellowship beneath a large gilded spinning top suspended from the ceiling.
+As guests celebrated into the early morning hours, the top slowly revolved overhead until it finally lost momentum and came to rest.

 "Shades of the old Three Pigeons, how stupendous!
 Those muster dinners, those Old Top suppers, those barbecues, those clambakes, those oyster cracks!"